BrowserBox/BrowserBox/README.md

 - Remote browser isolation for security, risk mitigation and privacy
 - Zero download co-browsing for collaboration and social interaction
 - Delivery layer for a zero download web scraping app that works on any device format
-- Alternate browser e:heavy_check_mark:tension platform with associated app store
+- Alternate browser extension platform with associated app store
 - An online "internet cafe" with advanced security and privacy features
 - An alternative to VPNs, DNS blocklists
 - Email attachment threat mitigation via CDR and automatic opening of links and attachments in the remote browser